-The Group's all interest-bearing assets and liabilities are at fixed interest rates except for three borrowing.
-Total outstanding balances of these borrowings are GEL14,000 thousand, GEL10,000 thousand and GEL8,000 thousand as at 31 December 2019 (2018: GEL7,200 thousand).
+The Group's all interest-bearing assets and liabilities are at fixed interest rates except for several borrowings.
+Total outstanding balances of these borrowings are GEL46,637 thousand as at 31 December 2020 (2019: GEL32,000 thousand).

-The Group's Management estimates that market interest rate fluctuations by 1% will effect profit or loss by GEL320 thousand (2018: GEL72 thousand).
+The Group's Management estimates that market interest rate fluctuations by 1% will affect profit or loss by GEL466 thousand (2019: GEL320 thousand).